le-labo-yergeau/MG_Growth_Room/README.md

 # MG_Growth_Room
 R code used for data manipulation, statistical analyses and figure generation for the manuscript "Intermittent water stress favors drought-adapted soil microbes with beneficial traits, mitigating wheat biomass losses during subsequent water stress."

+If you intend to re-run the analyses, please download the entire folder structure (click on "Code", then "Download ZIP" )

-The raw data needed to run the scripts can be found on Zenodo:
+The raw data needed to run the scripts can be found on Zenodo: .
+It should be copied to the /data/raw folder.

 The scripts should be run in order (01 to 08).

 01-LoadPackages.R: Download, install and load necessary packages

-02-LoadRawDataNormalise.R: Load raw data, normalize (if needed), order and save as intermediate files (.RDS) in the /data/intermdiate folder.
+02-LoadRawDataNormalise.R: Load raw data, normalize (if needed), order and save as intermediate files (.RDS) in the /data/intermediate folder.

 03-PlantBiomass.R: ANOVA and figure generation for plant root and shoot biomass and leaf water content